You can check your voter registration and/or register to vote in Michigan through the Secretary of State’s office.

 If you have any questions about voter registration or elections, please contact:

-The City of Houghton requires all “peddlers” to be licensed before selling either door-to-door or in a fixed location for a temporary period of time.
+The City of Houghton requires all peddlers and solicitors to be licensed before selling or soliciting donations either door-to-door or in a fixed location for a temporary period of time.
 In order to receive a “Peddler’s License” you must fill out the attached form and submit it to the City Clerk along with the application fee of $5 per day, or $50 per year.
 The Clerk and Police Chief must approve the license.
 If you have questions you can contact the City Clerk at 482-1700.

 Peddler’s License (PDF Format)